Learning Visual-Audio Representations for Voice-Controlled Robots: Simulation experiments

 \section{Simulation experiments}

-In this section, we first briefly describe the three robotic environments and sound data for the experiments.
+In this section, we first describe the simulation environments, illustrated in Fig.~\ref{fig:qualitative_result} and supplementary video, and various sound dataset for the experiments.
 Then, we compare the performance and data efficiency of our pipeline with several baselines and ablation models.